Tag Archives: activists

 Continue reading

-Filed under Actions / Protest, BREAKING NEWS from Rio+20, Climate Change, Corporate Globalization, Green Economy, Latin America-Caribbean, Political Repression, Rio+20
+Filed under Actions / Protest, Climate Change, Corporate Globalization, Green Economy, Latin America-Caribbean, Political Repression, Rio+20

 Rio+20 Alternative Peoples’ Summit opens today: People of the world vs. the “green economy” and global economic foreclosure